marcusoftnet/ypkbksite/README.md

 * Use blog data on the site

 ## Fix
-* add city property for hospitals
-* remove unsed files in admin
 * Set the app name of the site when doing Add to homescreen

 ## Doing (2)
 * Use hospital data on the site
+* add city and id property for hospitals

 ## Done
+* remove unsed files in admin
 * make favicon for ypkbk
 * Set up github
 	* Deny